influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withCommand(command)
 ```

-Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.
+"Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.
 The command is simply exec'd, it is not run inside a shell, so traditional shell instructions ('|', etc) won't work.
 To use a shell, you need to explicitly call out to that shell.
-Exit status of 0 is treated as live/healthy and non-zero is unhealthy.
+Exit status of 0 is treated as live/healthy and non-zero is unhealthy."

 ### fn spec.template.container.lifecycle.postStart.exec.withCommandMixin